 Now here’s where things get really interesting.
 PerfectAmino does not raise insulin levels.
 It doesn’t raise glucose..
-It has ZERO calories.
+PerfectAmino has virtually no calories, about 2 per serving (5 tablets).
 It doesn’t activate digestive enzymes.
 It doesn’t “turn on” any the usual mechanisms of metabolism.

 It is in your blood within 20 minutes of ingestion.

 And yet, PerfectAmino is still “anabolic”.
 The specific formula of PerfectAmino is balanced in such a way that all of the amino acids go into the anabolic pathway.